Baptist Healthcare and Medical Center Health joins ARH in making Images available in KHIE

-KHIE will offer two options for submitting communicable disease case reports via KHIE to Kentucky Department for Public Health (DPH).
-Participants can manually enter the case report details in the ePartnerViewer platform or establish a technical connection with KHE to electronically submit the case report directly out of their EMR/EHR system.
+KHIE offers two options for submitting communicable disease case reports via KHIE to Kentucky Department for Public Health (DPH).
+Participants can manually enter the case report details in the ePartnerViewer platform or can use Direct Secure Messaging to electronically submit the case report directly out of their EMR/EHR system.

 Norton Healthcare LIVE on KHIE's Electronic Case Reporting